Dan Cox: 2016 House of Representatives election campaign

 On February 1, 2016, Cox filed to run in 2016 in Maryland's 8th congressional district.

-Cox was described as being the most conservative candidate in the Republican primary race.
+During the Republican primary, Cox was described as being the most conservative candidate in the Republican primary race.
 He campaigned on imposing a 10 percent flat tax for incomes over $36,000 and eliminating payroll taxes, strengthening gun ownership rights, abolishing the Internal Revenue Service, and reducing funding and programs for the departments of Commerce, Education, Energy, and Housing and Urban Development.
 He supported Ted Cruz in the 2016 Republican Party presidential primaries.
+Cox pledged to join the Freedom Caucus, a group of tea party supporters, if elected.

+In September 2016, Cox claimed that "far-left sign Nazis" were stealing campaign signs he posted alongside state highways, and posted on Twitter that he had urinated on the signs as a deterrent to prevent theft.

 Cox won the Republican primary with 44.4 percent of the vote.
-Cox pledged to join the Freedom Caucus, a group of tea party supporters, if elected.

-In the general election, Democratic Party nominee Jamie Raskin defeated Cox (61%-34%).
+In the general election, he was defeated by Democratic nominee and state senator Jamie Raskin with 34.2 percent of the vote.

-In the legislature
+Maryland House of Delegates

+In February 2018, Cox announced that he would run for the Maryland House of Delegates in District 4.
+He ran on a platform that included cutting regulations, increasing immigration enforcement, and supporting gun rights.
+He campaigned on a platform that included lowering taxes, expanding Interstate 270, and supporting charter schools.
+In November 2018, electioneering complaints were filed against Cox after he recorded a video of himself within 100 feet of an early voting center in Thurmont, which is prohibited by Maryland election law.

 Cox was sworn into the Maryland House of Delegates on January 9, 2019.
 He was a member of the Judiciary Committee, serving on its family law and public safety subcommittees from 2019 to 2020 and its family and juvenile law and civil law and procedure subcommittees from 2021 to 2023.
 In his first term, Cox filed 84 bills, only two of which passed (both of which were introduced in 2019), and attached amendments to others.

+From 2018 to 2021, Cox served as the secretary of the Frederick County Republican Central Committee.
+During the 2020 United States presidential election, he served as a Frederick County co-chair for the state's Trump Victory Leadership County team.